Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Background and Related Work

 Robustness error, much like hard label classification error, cannot be optimized directly.
 To address this, MACER proposes a surrogate loss to minimize the robustness error term---a hinge loss on the data $(x,y)$ for which $g_{\theta}(x) = y$,

-where $\hat f_{\theta}(x)$ denotes the average of softmax probabilties on Gaussian perturbations of $x$, $\hat f_{\theta}(x)_{y}$ denotes the softmax probability $\hat f_{\theta}(x)$ assigned to the true class $y$, and $\hat f_{\theta}(x)_{\hat y \neq y}$ denotes the maximum softmax probability for a class that isn't the true class.
-This loss term is added to cross entropy of loss from the soft smoothed classifier as a regularization term.
+where $\hat f_{\theta}(x)$ denotes the average of softmax probabilties on Gaussian perturbations of $x$, $\hat f_{\theta}(x)_{y}$ denotes the softmax probability $\hat f_{\theta}(x)$ assigned to the true class $y$, and $\hat f_{\theta}(x)_{\hat y \neq y}$ denotes the maximum softmax probability over classes other than the true class.
+This loss term is added as a regularization term to the cross entropy loss from the soft smoothed classifier.